Content performance: Key metrics, tools, and how to improve it

 Solution:

-When it comes to improving social media engagement, try to be active and respond promptly to people’s attempts to communicate with you.
+When it comes to improving social media engagement, marketing teams should be active and respond promptly to people’s attempts to communicate with you.
 Address their pain points and be empathetic to their problems.
-Moreover, it’s vital to understand where they come from and what their needs and desires are.
+Moreover, it’s vital to understand where they come from and what their needs and desires are by analyzing audience behavior and tracking audience engagement metrics.
+This helps inform your content strategy and optimize content performance.

 Huh, what do you know?
 That’s about it!
 So, congrats! 🎉